kyma-project/kyma/docs/application-connector/docs/08-04-register-secured-api.md

             },
         }
 ```

->**NOTE:** If the Common Name will be changed while updating API the new certificate will be generated.
+>**NOTE:** If the Common Name will be changed while updating the API a new certificate will be generated.